gb-it/codejam-cap-nodejs/exercises/08/readme.md

 Along the way you'll also learn how to use debugging features in VS Code, with the [launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) provided by the `cds init` command that you used in an earlier exercise.

-With custom implementation logic you can turn an out of the box service into more or less whatever you need, in a clean and minimal way.
+With custom implementation logic you can turn an out-of-the-box service into more or less whatever you need, in a clean and minimal way.

 ## Steps

-At the end of these steps you will have modified the `CatalogService` in such a way that books with a high stock value will be discounted (and for the sake of simplicity with this simple data model, the discount will be shown in the book's title).
+At the end of these steps you will have modified the `CatalogService` service in such a way that books with a high stock value will be discounted (and for the sake of simplicity with this simple data model, the discount will be shown in the book's title).

 ### 1. Create the outline of a custom logic handler

-Custom logic for a given service definition is provided in a JavaScript file that shares the same base name as that definition file.
-For example, for a service definition file `my-service.cds` the custom logic should be placed in a file `my-service.js`.
+Custom logic for a given service definition is provided in a JavaScript file that shares the same base name as that service definition file.
+For example, for a service definition file `my-service.cds` the custom logic should be placed in `my-service.js`.

 This custom logic file is normally placed in the same directory as the service definition file (i.e. side-by-side with it).